Generalized Tree Edit Distance (GTED): A Faithful Evaluation Metric for Statement Autoformalization: Introduction

 In this work, we propose GTED (\textit{Generalized Tree Edit Distance}), a novel evaluation framework based on tree edit distance \citep{ted}.
 Our framework follows a three-stage process.
 First, it standardizes formal statements by leveraging the Lean Language Server.
 Next, it constructs operator trees (OPTs) by parsing the syntactic structure of each statement.
 Finally, it enhances the tree edit distance calculation to compute a similarity score.
 Rather than outputting a binary decision, our framework yields a continuous similarity score in the range [0,1], enabling a more nuanced and interpretable evaluation of semantic similarity.

 We demonstrate the superiority of the proposed GTED metric by evaluating it against a suite of baseline metrics on miniF2F and ProofNet.
-GTED achieves the highest overall performance, securing the best Kappa score on both datasets (0.438 on miniF2F and 0.402 on ProofNet) and reaching the highest accuracy (70.73\% on miniF2F and 69.89\% on ProofNet).
+On miniF2F, GTED surpasses all baselines, securing the top accuracy (70.73\%) and Kappa score (0.438).
+On ProofNet, it achieves the joint-highest accuracy (69.89\%) and a highly competitive Kappa score (0.402).
 Crucially, unlike metrics that are either too strict (e.g., Identity Match, with low recall) or too lenient (e.g., Typecheck, with low precision), GTED also provides the best balance between precision and recall, establishing a more reliable and robust measure for semantic alignment.

 Our main contributions are as follows: \begin{itemize}[topsep=0pt, itemsep=0pt, parsep=0pt] \item[1.]
 We propose GTED (\textit{Generalized Tree Edit Distance}), a novel evaluation metric that introduces and generalizes the standard tree edit distance for the semantic evaluation of statement autoformalization. \item[2.]
 We implement a procedure to convert formal statements into operator tree representations by leveraging the Lean Language Server. \item[3.]
-We demonstrate through extensive experiments that GTED achieves both the highest accuracy and the strongest alignment with human expert judgment on the miniF2F and ProofNet benchmarks. \end{itemize}
+We demonstrate through extensive experiments that GTED achieves both the highest accuracy and the strongest alignment with human expert judgment on miniF2F, and obtains the joint-highest accuracy and on ProofNet. \end{itemize}